Egyptian mongoose: Behaviour and ecology

 In Doñana National Park, single Egyptian mongooses, pairs and groups of up to five individuals were observed.
 Adult males showed territorial behaviour, and shared their home ranges with one or several females.
 The home ranges of adult females overlapped to some degree, except in core areas where they raised their offspring.

 It preys on rodents, fish, birds, reptiles, amphibians, and insects.
 It also feeds on fruit and eggs.
 To crack eggs open, it throws them between its legs against a rock or wall.

 In Doñana National Park, 30 Egyptian mongooses were radio-tracked in 1985 and their faeces collected.
 These samples contained remains of European rabbit (Oryctolagus cuniculus), sand lizards (Psammodromus), Iberian spadefoot toad (Pelobates cultripes), greater white-toothed shrew (Crocidura russula), three-toed skink (Chalcides chalcides), dabbling ducks (Anas), western cattle egret (Bubulcus ibis), wild boar (Sus scrofa) meat, Algerian mouse (Mus spretus) and rat species (Rattus).

 Research in southeastern Nigeria revealed that it also feeds on giant pouched rats (Cricetomys), Temminck's mouse (Mus musculoides), Tullberg's soft-furred mouse (Praomys tulbergi), Nigerian shrew (Crocidura nigeriae), Hallowell's toad (Amietophrynus maculatus), African brown water snake (Afronatrix anoscopus), and Mabuya skinks.

-It attacks and feeds on venomous snakes, and is resistant to the venom of Palestine viper (Daboia palaestinae), black desert cobra (Walterinnesia aegyptia) and black-necked spitting cobra (Naja nigricollis).
+It attacks and feeds on venomous snakes, and is mostly resistant to the venom of Palestine vipers, Burton's carpet vipers, Field's horned vipers, desert cobras, Saharan horned vipers, and black-necked spitting cobras.

 In Spain, it has been recorded less frequently in areas where the Iberian lynx was reintroduced.